-Definition 14 (Experimental Image).
-Let Dom(PV) be the domain of a Physical Verifier PV.
-An experimental image is a tuple of n elements of Dom(PV):
+Definition 11 (Experimental Image).
+Let Dom(UV) be the domain of a Universal Verifier.
+An experimental image of UV is a tuple of n elements of Dom(UV):

-$$\mathbf{m} := (\mathrm{Dom}(\mathrm{PV}))^n \tag{12}$$
+$$\mathbf{m} := (\text{Dom}(\mathbf{U}\mathbf{V}))^n \tag{10}$$

-- The experimental image only contains protocols that have terminated. - The experimental image corresponds, intuitively, to a sequence of related or unrelated experiments, that have been verified by the machine. - The experimental image corresponds to an instance of natural knowledge (knowledge about nature).
-It represents knowledge in the epistemological sense because the protocols maps to halting programs, and knowledge about nature specifically, because the machine performs the requested experiment in nature (just like an experimental physicist would). - Finally, as the set of knowledge is comprehensive, then all systems which admits knowledge, physical or otherwise, can be represented in the form of a specific experimental image associated to a specific verifier, and said image constitutes a complete representation of the knowledge said system has produced thus far for its operator.
+- The experimental image only contains protocol-preparation pairs that have terminated. - The experimental image corresponds, intuitively, to a sequence of related or unrelated experiments, that have been verified by the machine. - The experimental image corresponds to an instance of natural knowledge (knowledge about nature).
+It represents knowledge in the epistemological sense because the protocols maps to halting programs, and knowledge about nature specifically, because the machine performs the requested experiment in nature... just like an experimental physicist would. - Finally, as the set of knowledge is comprehensive, then all systems which admits knowledge, physical or otherwise, can be represented in the form of a specific experimental image associated to a specific verifier, and said image constitutes a complete representation of the knowledge said system has produced thus far for its operator.